nz-govt-moe-sigals/BASE/02.Environments/03.TargetEnvironments/01.Azure/11.BT/readme.md

 ## About ##

-This folder contains artefacts (scripts, certs, etc.) to help setup
+This folder contains artefacts (scripts, settings) that related to a specific target environments.

-* dev stations.
-* target environments to deploy to.

-Note that the build pipeline scripts refer to the target environment definitions.
+Push as many variables as possible down to Common folder scripts.

 ### Warning ###